Skip to content

 The day kicked off bright and early at 8:30 AM at the Tennessee Trucking Association Headquarters.
 After a quick overview, the class drove downtown to the Cordell Hull Building.
 The first stop on the legislative tour was a front-row seat at the Transportation Committee Meeting.

-Comptroller Jason Mumpower met with the group to discuss his role in the fiscal health of the state.
 Afterwards, Representative Pat Marsh shared his origins in legislation and what's on his current priority list.
+He discussed how many bills each representative is allowed to carry and dug into the legislative process and how he deals with pushback on legislation.
 As someone deeply familiar with the needs of Tennessee’s businesses, his perspective was invaluable.

 To view photos from the event, click here.